-Recruitment is an incredibly important part of any company — after all, bringing in new top talent is what keeps your business growing and moving forward.
-However, there are a lot of misconceptions out there that may be hindering your recruitment process.
+Recruitment is an essential part of any company — after all, bringing in new top talent is what keeps your business growing and moving forward.
+However, there are a lot of recruiting myths out there that may be hindering your hiring process.

-Don’t worry — the 4 Corner Resources team has compiled the top five recruiting myths and uncovered the truth behind them so you can overcome common recruitment challenges.
+Don’t worry — the 4 Corner Resources team has compiled the top ten recruiting myths and uncovered the truth behind them so you can overcome common recruitment challenges.
 Let’s get debunking!

 Social recruiting!
 This means using social media networks such as Facebook and LinkedIn, plus websites such as blogs and job boards like CareerBuilder, to attract and source candidates.
 This helps you place your job opening in front of passive job seekers who aren’t actively looking on job boards — but are actively scrolling through their social media accounts.

-The truth?
-It is certainly important to ensure you’re selecting a candidate who has the right skills and experience to be successful in their job role and complete their workload — but that’s not the only factor you should be considering.
-You also need to verify that they’re a fit with your company culture.
-This is important because if you bring in even just one new hire who isn’t aligned with your culture, it can have a negative impact on your entire organization.
-It will also increase your employee turnover rate, as bad culture fits typically end up quitting not too long after being hired, or eventually need to be terminated.
+The truth to this recruiting myth?
+It is vital to ensure you’re selecting a candidate with the right skills and experience to succeed in their job role and complete their workload — but that’s not the only factor you should consider.
+It would be best to verify that they fit your company culture.
+This is important because bringing in even just one new hire who isn’t aligned with your culture can hurt your entire organization.
+It will also increase employee turnover, as lousy culture fits typically end up quitting soon after being hired or eventually need to be terminated.

 There are numerous ways you can include cultural fit in your hiring strategy.
-It starts with clearly defining your culture and values and referencing them in any advertising for an open role to attract candidates who are aligned from the get-go.
-Then, you can further discuss what being part of your company culture is really like throughout the day-to-day and ask culture fit questions in your interview process.
+It starts with clearly defining your culture and values and referencing them in any advertising for an open role to attract aligned candidates.
+Then, you can further discuss what being part of your company culture is like throughout the day and ask culture-fit questions in your interview process.

 To gain insight into whether a candidate is truly a culture fit, you can also try getting to know them on a more personal level over a coffee chat or informal lunch, leveraging pre-employment assessments, and having them participate in a company social event to ensure they fit in with the team before hiring them.